haiyen2003/Etsy-clone/README.md

-# About Etsy-Clone
+# Artsy

-Etsy is a web-application clone inspired by [Etsy](https://www.etsy.com/), that allows users to purchase handmade products.
+Artsy is a web-application clone inspired by [Etsy](https://www.etsy.com/), that allows users to purchase handmade products.
 It is also a place to sell crafty products to users who are interested.

 * [Click here to view Clone Live Site]()